shammykenan/greasemonkeyinventory/README.md

 - Import and export database backups locally or on the server
 - Track stock in and out (Stock Logs)
 - Track user activity (Activity Logs)
-- print stock logs, activity logs, and products can be filtered by (e.g date, remarks, category)
+- Print stock logs, activity logs, and products can be filtered by (e.g date, remarks, category)
 - Rate limiter for login and forgot password attempts
 - Built with clean, modular PHP code (MVC structure)